sylhare/Type-on-Strap/_posts/2020-05-18-selfsupervised-multimodal.md

 </figcaption>
 {% endfigure %}

 We can leverage a deep neural network to learn features from our high dimensional raw sensor data.
-The above figure shows our the architecture of our multimodal representation learning neural net, which we train to create a fused vector representation of RGB images, force sensor readings (from a wrist-attached force/torque sensor), and robot states (the position and velocity of the robot wrist from which the peg is attached).
+The above figure shows our multimodal representation learning neural network architecture, which we train to create a fused vector representation of RGB images, force sensor readings (from a wrist-attached force/torque sensor), and robot states (the position and velocity of the robot wrist from which the peg is attached).

-Because our different sensor readings have such different characteristics, we use a different neural network architecture to encode each modality:
+Because our sensor readings have such different characteristics, we use a different network architecture to encode each modality:

 -The image encoder is a simplified FlowNet[^Flownet] network, with a 6-layer convolutional neural network (CNN).
 This will be helpful for our self-supervised objective.

--Because our force reading is a time series data with temporal correlation, we take the causal convolution of our force readings.
+-Because our force reading is a time series data with temporal correlation, we take the causal convolutions of our force readings.
 This is similar to the architecture of WaveNet[^Wavenet], which has been shown to work well with time-sequenced audio data.

 -For proprioceptive sensor readings (end-effector position and velocity), we encode it with fully connected layers, as this is commonly done in robotics.